jt196/vanilla-cookbook/docs/manual/ingredients.md

 - 1 tsp sugar => **1** _teaspoon_ sugar
 - 2 tsp sugar => **2** _teaspoons_ sugar

+### Unit systems and symbols

+The parser tags each unit with a system (`metric`, `imperial`, `americanVolumetric`) and supplies a symbol when one is available (e.g. `g`, `oz`, `c`).
+The UI shows a legend for the detected systems and lets you switch between Metric / US Vol / Imperial. teaspoons/tablespoons are treated as system-neutral and don’t force a system choice.

 ### Languages

 _tldr;_ change your default language in the user settings.